 TEACHING QUESTION-ANSWER RELATIONSHIP

-To begin, we talk about who, what, where, when questions and the fact that they are recall questions and easy to answer.
-For Think and Search, we look at sequencing or lists or examples.
-Then, we tackle the most challenging, Author and Me.
+Once In the Book questions are mastered, we tackle the most challenging, Author and Me.
 The vast majority of questions used on standardized tests fall into this category, so we spend most of our time talking about this type.
-Finally, we visit opinion questions (otherwise known as “On My Own”).
+Finally, we visit opinion questions otherwise known as “On My Own”.

-Schema Builder on Making a Difference in the World
+- Schema Builder on Making a Difference in the World